novasamatech/parity-signer/README.md

 ☝️ **Disabling the mobile phone's networking abilities is a requirement for the app to be used as intended, check our [wiki](https://paritytech.github.io/parity-signer/about/Security-And-Privacy.html) for more details.**

 Any data transfer from or to the app happens using QR code.
 By doing so, the most sensitive piece of information, the private keys, will never leave the phone.
-The Parity Signer mobile app can be used to store any Substrate account, this includes Polkadot (DOT) and Kusama (KSM) networks.
+The Polkadot Vault mobile app can be used to store any Substrate account, this includes Polkadot (DOT) and Kusama (KSM) networks.

 **Available for both iOS and Android.**